DrummerViking/IBTool/README.md

 ﻿# IB Tool

 ## About
-This tool is intended to easily help on managing Information Barriers in Microsoft Teams.
+This tool is intended to easily help on managing Information Barriers in Microsoft Teams, Sharepoint and Onedrive.
 - You can list current Organization Segments.
 - Get Segment's members.
 - Get current Information Barriers policies.